pschaeflein/BlogArticles/Intro to JSON/article.md

 These are all name/value pairs, but there are several kinds of values; the next few sections will explain each of them.

+> Geek note: Turning data objects into JSON is called "serialization"; turning JSON back into data objects is called "parsing" or sometimes "deserialization".

-## Strings
+## Strings (Text)

-Strings need to be enclosed in double quotes like `"Parker"`.
+Strings are just text that's part of the data, such as `"Parker"` or `"rodentia"`, and they need to be enclosed in double quotes.
 That seems simple enough, but what if your string has a double quote in it? `"Parker says "Sharing is caring""` is not valid JSON because the parser thinks the `"` before `Sharing` is the end of the string, and then it gets really confused.
 (Computers are dumb, aren't they?)
 So to put a `"` within a string, you need to "escape" it by preceeding it with a `\`.
 For example:

 ~~~JSON
 {